-One of the things I love about animal costumes is that my kids use them all year long so I don’t feel bad about spending a little extra time making the costume.
-If you have an animal lover on your hands, this list of 37 animal costumes for kids and adults is sure to cover all of your bases.
+One thing I love about DIY animal costumes is that my kids use them all year long for pretend play.
+I’m totally ok spending extra time making DIY costumes knowing the costume will be enjoyed all year round.
+If you have an animal lover on your hands, this list of 37 DIY animal costumes for kids and adults covers all the bases from farm animal costumes to zoo animal costumes and everything in between.
 Oh and I love the idea of a group family zoo costume!
 Anyone?

 Farm Animal Costumes

-A farm theme is perfect for a family costume or a trunk or treat idea.
+Use a farm theme for a family costume or a trunk or treat idea.
 Adults can go as farmers with overalls and red bananas and then pick a few of these animal costumes for the kids.
 Or if you have a tractor lover on your hands, this cardboard box tractor costume is a fun one too!

 Does it get any cuter than a baby chicken?
 The answer is no!
 This DIY chicken costume was made with 2 white feather boas and 2 sets of yellow rubber gloves.
 For more details, check out Living the Swell Life.

 What’s a farm without the cows!
 Here’s an easy, no sew cow costume that anyone can make in 30 minutes.
-For the complete tutorial check out Lynnae McCoy.
+For the complete tutorial check out Make It and Love It.

 This pig costume includes a tutu which is always extra cute!
-Just add ears and a snout to a light pink hoodie for an adorable, easy pic costume.
+Just add ears and a pig snout to a light pink hoodie for an adorable, easy pig costume.
 For the complete tutorial check out Spot of Tea Designs.

 This no sew sheep costume is adorable!
 Just hot glue cotton balls to a white hoodie and cut the sleeves off of the hoodie!
 For the complete tutorial, check out This Lovely Life.